amplify-education/globetrotter/README.md

 `gem install globetrotter`

 ## Usage
-Query 100 DNS servers for googleapis.com, making 10 requests in parallel at a time:
+Query 100 DNS servers for googleapis.com, making 10 requests in parallel at a time (defaults):

-`globetrotter -q googleapis.com -c 100 -p 10`
+    $ globetrotter -q googleapis.com -n 100 -p 10

 See `globetrotter -h` for all parameters